demisto/content/Packs/Securonix/README.md

-Note: Support for this pack will be voved to Securonix as of 05/25/2022
+Note: Support for this pack will be moved to Securonix as of 05/25/2022